// JP Schnapper-Casteras //

 // Misha Guttentag //

 Misha is a graduate of the Yale Law School, where he co-founded the Yale Law and Technology Society.
 Misha has worked with the private and public sectors on regulation of emerging technologies, including as a law clerk in the office of FCC Commissioner Mignon Clyburn and as a summer associate in Hogan Lovells’ telecommunications practice.
 He writes for CryptoInsider and was selected for the Fastcase 50 Class of 2017.
-Misha is a former chemistry teacher with Teach for America in Houston, Texas, and a member of the Texas Bar, with transfer application pending to the District of Columbia.
-(Not admitted to D.C. but being supervised by a licensed D.C.
-Bar member.)
+Misha is a former chemistry teacher with Teach for America in Houston, Texas, and a member of the District of Columbia and Texas Bars.

 // Carolyn Shapiro //